clintonbeattie/flexinav/README.md

 Some of the styles may not work in older browsers.
 This will be remedied in future updates.

-A Demo can be found at http://www.clintonbeattie.com
+A Demo can be found at <a href="http://www.clintonbeattie.com">http://www.clintonbeattie.com</a>